 The pharmacy technology certificate program prepares graduates to sit for the National Pharmacy Technician Certification Examination, administered by the Pharmacy Technician Certification Board, to become a certified pharmacy technician (CPhT).
 As of January 1, 2001, pharmacy technicians in the State of Texas were required to be certified.
 The Texas State Board of Pharmacy also requires certified pharmacy technicians to register with the board as of June 2004.
 Those technicians not certified are restricted on duties and must be certified by examination within the year allotted.

 Before a student can begin their clinical courses, the student must be registered with the Texas State Board of Pharmacy (TSBP) and must obtain a background check clearance through the State.
 Links to the TSBP and their FAST Fingerprint background check process can be found at the left side of your screen.

 Interested in this program and want to get more information.
-Please attend one of the following information sessions.
-These one hour sessions do not require a reservation and are not mandatory for entering the program.
+Please attend one of the following optional information sessions.

 Faculty and Staff

 Dr. Nancy Lim